 Gaining industry experience will give you a feel for what your future career could actually be like.
 While you won’t be as actively involved as you will be during your clinical rotations, an industry-related job will give you a sense of what’s to come.

-Job experience is also a huge asset on your application.
+Job experience is also a huge asset to your application.
 It shows that you are serious about becoming a doctor because you’ve actively pursued jobs related to medicine.
 Plus, this experience gives you something to talk about in your secondaries and during interviews.

 Take Personal Time